sebastiandelbano/sebastiandelbano/README.md

 To be released on GitHub soon.

 #### Quarto music extension.
-- Converts user input in the form of an abc notation code block into a rendered musical score (SVG), and/or audio rendering (WEBM). abc code blocks can be displayed or hidden.
+- Converts user input in the form of an abc notation code-block into a rendered musical score (SVG), and/or audio rendering (WEBM). abc code blocks can be displayed or hidden.
 - Extra features: caching of outputs, KATE syntax highlighting for abc notation, professional sound rendering using *Timbres of Heaven* soundfont.
 - Possible use cases: music lecture notes, music theory lessons, music sheets (with audio if needed), abc coding lecture notes.
-- Developed on Linux toolchain (abcm2ps, abcmidi, fluidsynth, ffmpeg), might be possible to adapt to Windows or MacOS.
+- Developed on Linux tool-chain (abcm2ps, abcmidi, fluidsynth, ffmpeg), might be possible to adapt to Windows or MacOS.

 #### Quarto language extension.
-- Takes user input in a code block executes is and renders results (assembling, compiling and linking as needed).
+- Takes user input in a code-block executes it, and renders results (assembling, compiling and linking as needed).
 Code can be displayed or hidden in quarto document.
 - Current coverage: C++, Haskell, Rust, Lua, Pascal, PL/I, Algol, FORTRAN, COBOL, x86 Assembly.
-ARM Assembly, RISC-V Assembly, Lua, Go, Node.Js, and Kotlin, IBM 360/370 Assembly.
+ARM Assembly, RISC-V Assembly, Lua, Go, Node.Js, and Kotlin, IBM 390 Assembly.
 - Also supports GNUPLOT code blocks for rendering plots (as SVG) and Manim code (rendered as animated GIF).
 - Extra features: caching of outputs, KATE syntax highlighting when not natively supported, vertical guidelines for fixed format languages (e.g., FORTRAN and COBOL, 390 IBM Assembly).
 - Possible use cases: lecture notes, technical blogs, documentation.
-- Developed on Linux toolchain, might be possible to adapt to Windows or MacOS.
+- Developed on Linux tool-chain, might be possible to adapt to Windows or MacOS.

 ---